james3494/games_microservice/README.md

 - move validation out to seperate module

-- create controllers for all of the required routes.

 - nail down who can access things ,and whether the returned object changes depending on who accessed it

 - More tests could be created for error catching.